chaitanyarahalkar/Frost-Linux/README.md

 Frost OS is a Linux based operating system.
 More specifically, it is based on Arch Linux.
 Frost OS is currently in early stages of development and is being tested continuously.
 Frost OS is designed specifically for enginners and developers everywhere.
 It comes prebundled with software tools and packages which are prominent among developers everywhere.
 It's just ready to use out of the box.
 It has a huge list of rich software created by the FOSS community.

-Frost OS can be used either directly from a CD/DVD or a USB in live mode or by installing it to a hard drive.
-An installer comes pre-bundled to guide you through the installation process.

 ### Why Frost OS?